pchelka90/Calculating-of-square/README.md

 # Calculating-of-rectangle
-Program for counting surface area of a rectangle
+Program for counting surface area of a rectangle in python!